Astrid Söderbergh Widding

 Astrid Naemi Söderbergh Widding (born 27 May 1963) is a Swedish film studies scholar.
-She is professor of film studies and rector (i.e. vice-chancellor) of Stockholm University since 2013.
-Söderbergh Widding is a board member of the Swedish Film Institute, a former president of the board of the Ingmar Bergman Foundation, and a columnist in the newspaper Svenska Dagbladet.
+She is professor of cinema studies and was rector (i.e. vice-chancellor) of Stockholm University between 2013 and 2025.
+Söderbergh Widding is a former board member of the Swedish Film Institute, a former president of the board of the Ingmar Bergman Foundation, and a former columnist in the newspaper Svenska Dagbladet.
 She earned her PhD in 1992 at Stockholm University with a dissertation on Andrei Tarkovsky.
 She was elected as a member of the Royal Swedish Academy of Sciences in 2014 and became a Knight of the French Legion of Honour in 2015.

 In 2023, she was appointed chair of the board of directors of the Nobel Foundation.
-She is a member of the Catholic Church and a third-order Dominican.
+Since 2025, she is Executive Director of the Marianne and Marcus Wallenberg Foundation and the Marcus and Amalia Wallenberg Foundation.
+In May 2025, she held a Resident Fellowship at the Swedish Collegium for Advanced Study in Uppsala, Sweden.